- What is digital transformation?

 Future of digital transformation – statistics and forecasts

-Modern companies from various industries have been embracing digital transformation for a while now, with many integrating digital technologies in their strategies.
+Modern companies from various industries, such like: ecommerce, travel, real estate, fintech, have been embracing digital transformation for a while now, with many integrating digital technologies in their strategies.
 Now, smaller enterprises and startups can also increase the digital transformation market size and business value with the use of business innovation platforms and low-code solutions.
 Read here about the role of low-code in digital transformation.

 Market research statistics clearly show how digital transformation has become a global trend, enhancing organizational culture with a spirit of continuous improvement.